Guilherme2020/_TEST_DEV_1/README.md

 Run  in /src/app/server/  `json-server --watch api.json
  for a mock api dev server.
 Navigate To `http://localhost:3000/`

-Run `ng serve` for a dev server.
+Run `ng serve` for a mock dev server[Json-Server](https://www.npmjs.com/package/json-server).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding